-Funded places and 'indicative numbers'

-18. Universities should fill the target number of funded student places that SFC provides.
+- 15. In July 2020, Scottish Ministers that as a result of Brexit, HE students coming from the EU to attend Scottish universities and colleges Funded places and consolidation numbers - 16.
+Universities should fill the target number of funded student places that SFC provides.
 We may recover funding if universities under-enrol against funded places or over-recruit (above the consolidation numbers set out in Table 5), subject to the tolerance thresholds set out in paragraphs 19 to 28 below.